Powerlearnproject/se-day1-assignment-Kebby647/README.md

 7)Maintenance: Is the neverending phase which involves constant assistance and improvement of the software which guaramtes its efficiency in meeting the end users' expectations.
 Here is where the team responds to users feedbacks, resolves unexpected errors and upgrading the software

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Waterfall and Agile are methodologies of building things where as: Waterfall methodology involves a direct approach of rigorous steps that are dully followed one after the other
+Waterfall and Agile are methodologies of building things where as: Waterfall methodology involves a direct approach of rigorous steps that are dully followed one after the other through out the building process till completion.
+This methodology is effectively practical in scenario projects where you know exactly what you want to build from the start such as creating a very large software system with clear requirements.

+WHILE

+Agile methodology involves building and learning simultaneously whilst being adaptable by making room for changes and feedback.
+It's practical in scenario projects where things might change.
+You can adapt as you go such as developing a new app, making a website, or working on a project where customer feedback is important.